jtjeseo/pc_matrix_loader/README.md

    ```
 3. The minified file will be created as `bookmarklet-minify.js` in the project directory.
 4. Ensure the minified code is properly URI-encoded if needed for the bookmarklet.

+## Performance Improvements

+The latest version implements the MutationObserver API to replace the previous setTimeout-based approach.
+This provides:
+- More accurate detection of when loading operations complete
+- Faster response to DOM changes
+- Reduced CPU usage with event-based monitoring instead of polling
+- Better reliability across different network conditions

 ## Compatibility